 Building up your toolkit

 We will continue to build on this theme of values with our next shared resource.
 We started with ‘Bringing meaning to work’, followed by ‘Determining your values’.
 The series will continue to build into a valuable toolkit, addressing your internal communications issues.
-All resources can be downloaded for free here.
+All resources can be downloaded here.
 If you have any feedback on these resources, please let us know or email us at email@example.com.
 If there are specific resources you would like us to develop, linked to the work we do around vision, values and helping organisations to articulate more clearly, we would love to hear from you.